How We Judge the Judges, or Why Personal Ethics and Character are (Even) More Important for Religious Authorities than for the Secular Judiciary

-But given today=s trends, if personal character is a qualification for any rabbinic leader or decisor, it is apt to be all the more important for a decisor who would challenge the prevailing trends.
+But given today's trends, if personal character is a qualification for any rabbinic leader or decisor, it is apt to be all the more important for a decisor who would challenge the prevailing trends.
 Simply put, the standards are always higher for anyone who would swim against the current.
-To rule Aleniently@ or innovatively, especially on issues felt to be of defining religious importance, a decisor would surely need strong Jewish scholarship but also strong personal authority, a strong ethical character, at least if such rulings are to hope for acceptance in today=s Orthodox world.
-(In old-fashioned English, Aa character@ meant both what we mean by character, and also Areputation@ and Apersonal recommendation@.)
+To rule "leniently" or innovatively, especially on issues felt to be of defining religious importance, a decisor would surely need strong Jewish scholarship but also strong personal authority, a strong ethical character, at least if such rulings are to hope for acceptance in today=s Orthodox world.
+(In old-fashioned English, "character" meant both what we mean by character, and also reputation and "personal recommendation".)

 .Many Jews in particular believe, whether as a matter of hope or experience, that Torah learning itself makes its possessors better, more moral people; hence the expectation that the more learned the rabbi, the loftier the ethical character.

 .David Garrow, AThe Tragedy of William O. Douglas@, The Nation, March 27, 2003.